 Chicken Salad Chick Expands Florida Footprint With New Viera Restaurant

-October 10, 2025 // Franchising.com // ATLANTA, GA – Chicken Salad Chick announced today the opening of its newest restaurant in Viera.
+ATLANTA, Oct.
+9, 2025 // PRNewswire // -- Chicken Salad Chick announced today the opening of its newest restaurant in Viera.
 The local community is invited to celebrate this grand opening on Tuesday, October 21, where the first 100 guests in line will win free chicken salad for a year*.

 During the grand opening week, guests can expect to experience the Southern hospitality that Chicken Salad Chick is known for, as well as a community focused mindset with various specials and giveaways.
 These include: